NANOSCIENCE & NANOTECHNOLOGY - 2023/4

 |Examination Online||4HR ONLINE (OPEN BOOK) EXAM||80|

 The assessment strategy for this module is designed to provide students with the opportunity to demonstrate the learning outcomes.
-A four hour written examination paper will assess knowledge of fundamental quantum and material properties and allow the student to demonstrate an ability to perform numerical calculations of key material parameters.
-The assignment will assess the student’s ability to research into properties and applications of new materials.
+A four-hour written examination paper will assess knowledge of fundamental quantum and material properties and allow the student to demonstrate an ability to perform numerical calculations of key material parameters.
+The assignment will assess the student’s ability to research into the scientific literature properties and applications of new materials on a topic of their choice.
 Thus, the summative assessment for this module consists of the following:

 · One 4-hour, open book written examination (worth 80% of the module)